ekspla/xoss_sync/README.md

 Throughput (see Note 3) can be increased by specifying the optional connection parameters of *scan_duration_ms*, *min_conn_interval_us* and
-*max_conn_interval_us* [as described here.](https://github.com/micropython/micropython/issues/15418)  These intervals can be reduced to the minimum value of 7_500 (7.5 ms) on ESP32-S3, although I am not sure about the real connection interval.
+*max_conn_interval_us* [as described here.](https://github.com/micropython/micropython/issues/15418)  These intervals can be reduced to the minimum value of 7_500 (7.5 ms) on ESP32-S3, although I am not sure about the actual connection interval.

 Modify ```async def _connect()``` in aioble/central.py:
 ``` Diff